 Long-Term MDMA/Ecstasy Use

-MDMA promotes feelings of emotional closeness.
-When it is used, especially in combination with the erectile dysfunction drug Viagra (sildenafil), ecstasy can lead to unsafe sexual encounters.
-This puts ecstasy users at risk of contracting infections like HIV/AIDS and hepatitis.
+MDMA promotes unnatural feelings of emotional closeness to people who are essentially strangers.
+When this drug is used, especially in combination with the erectile dysfunction drug Viagra (sildenafil), it can lead to unsafe sexual encounters.
+This puts ecstasy users at risk of contracting HIV/AIDS, hepatitis, and other sexually transmitted infections.

-Repeated doses of ecstasy are neurotoxic and can cause permanent damage in the brain.
-Regular ecstasy users may therefore experience problems with learning and memory, difficulty with higher cognition, changes in sleep and appetite, and loss of interest in sex.
+Repeated doses of ecstasy are neurotoxic and can cause permanent damage to the brain.
+Regular ecstasy users may experience problems with learning and memory, difficulty with higher cognition, changes in sleep and appetite, and loss of interest in sex.
 The destruction of brain cells can be permanent and may last well after heavy recreational use of ecstasy has stopped.
 [3]

 Is MDMA Addictive?

 There are varying theories about the addictive potential of MDMA (ecstasy).
-Experiments in animals indicate that subjects will self-administer the drug.This is an important indicator in the laboratory of a drug’s potential for abuse.
-It is also worth noting that MDMA targets the same brain chemistry as other drugs deemed highly addictive.
-But it is widely regarded that ecstasy is less addictive than some other Schedule I drugs like cocaine.
+Experiments in animals indicate that subjects will self-administer the drug.
+This is an important indicator in the laboratory of a drug’s potential for abuse.
+Additionally, it is worth noting that MDMA targets the same brain chemicals as other drugs that are deemed highly addictive.
+Nonetheless, ecstasy is widely considered less addictive than some other Schedule I drugs such as cocaine and heroin.

 Studies show that the continued use of ecstasy, despite physical and psychological problems, occurs in more than 85% of users.
 [4]